-A student with a semester GPA below 3.0 or a cumulative GPA below 3.0 will be placed on academic probation and notified accordingly by the MSW Academic and Professional Standing Faculty Committee.
-A student on Academic Probation is expected to meet with his/her advisor/preceptor to discuss a performance improvement plan upon receiving notification of probation status.
+A student with a semester GPA below 3.0 or a cumulative GPA below 3.0 will be placed on academic probation and notified accordingly by the MSW Program Chair.
+A student on Academic Probation is expected to meet with their advisor/preceptor to discuss a performance improvement plan upon receiving notification of probation status.